 - Employers must calculate the employees' tax deductible from this special remuneration in the same manner as tax on a bonus is calculated. - The special remuneration paid to proto teams is subject to the rating formula contained in Section 5(10) which can only be applied on assessment.

-Special remuneration paid to proto team members must reflect under code 3906 on the IRP5/IT3(a).
+Reflect under code 3906 on the IRP5/IT3(a).

 14.6 ADVANCE SALARY